 - To get Celsius temperature: count the number of chirps in 25 seconds, divide that by 3, and then add 4.

 Do animals tell us when a storm is coming?
 Birds react to the drop in air pressure before a storm by flying low, and not flying at all an hour or so before the storm hits.
-Other animals behave strangely before a storm too–bats fly low and insects stay close to the ground, while wolves howl because the pressure change hurts their ears.
+Other animals behave strangely before a storm too–bats fly low and insects stay close to the ground, while wolves howl because the pressure change affects their ears.

 Fishermen have noticed that in the fall, migrating fish come back early in years when there are early freezes, but they come out later than usual in years when lakes and rivers freeze late.